myerabati/meghanayerabati.github.io/Non-fiction/_posts/2014-03-11-knowing-the-ballpark-elections-14.md

 ---
 layout: post
 title: "Knowing the ballpark: General Elections '14"
 description: "The elections are drawing close and this time a lot seems to be at stake.
 While you read this, and I write it, there are people having discussions, debates, rallies, yatras and campaigns on the 2014 lok sabha polls.
 Journalists, enthusiasts, critics writing in blogs, like modern pulp-magazines, ranting, complaining, mobilizing through words.
-Here are a few of mine..."
+Here are a few of mine"
 total_time: 6 min
 ---
 The elections are drawing close and this time a lot seems to be at stake.
 While you read this, and I write it, there are people having discussions, debates, rallies, yatras and campaigns on the 2014 lok sabha polls.
 Journalists, enthusiasts, critics writing in blogs, like modern pulp-magazines, ranting, complaining, mobilizing through words.
 Morning is greeted by strangers heatedly arguing about the prime ministerial candidates over the front-page headlines, at night by the dabba-stalls towering over the hot chai and the arguments that come with late night inspiration.